A. J. Quartermaine: 1991–1999

-Alan Jr., now going by the name A.J., leaves school, and ends up in jail for drunk driving.
-A.J. blames his troubled childhood while his grandmother, Lila (Anna Lee) promises to give him and his cousin, Ned (Wally Kurth) their inheritance if they can stay out of trouble for six months.
-Meanwhile, his parents remarry and his little brother, Jason returns home from boarding school.
+Alan Jr., now going by the name A.J., leaves school and lands in jail for drunk driving.
+A.J. blames his troubled childhood while his grandmother, Lila (Anna Lee), promises to give A.J. and his cousin, Ned (Wally Kurth), their inheritance if they can stay out of trouble for six months.
+Meanwhile, A.J.'s parents remarry and his younger brother Jason returns home from boarding school.
 A.J. takes pleasure in reminding Jason that he is illegitimate.
-Meanwhile, Nikki Langton comes to town looking for revenge against Monica for her father, David's death.
+Meanwhile, Nikki Langton comes to town looking for revenge against Monica for her father David's death.
 When her malpractice suit against Monica fails, she begins dating A.J.
 Nikki soon tricks A.J. into proposing marriage so she can get her hands on the Quartermaine fortune.
 In November 1992, A.J. is devastated when Nikki leaves him at the altar after Alan pays her to leave town.
-A.J. turns to alcohol to numb the pain.
+A.J. turns back to alcohol to numb the pain.

-After learning about his father's schemes, A.J. tracks Nikki to Malibu and attempts to win her back, but she has already married another man.
-A.J. begins drinking even more.
-In 1993, A.J. has an affair with Ned's former lover, Julia Barrett before she leaves town.
+After learning about his father's schemes, A.J. tracks Nikki to Malibu and attempts to win her back, but she has already married another man, prompting A.J. to begin drinking even more.
+In 1993, A.J. has an affair with Ned's former lover, Julia Barrett, before she leaves town.
 Meanwhile, Alan becomes infatuated with Rhonda Wexler, much to Monica's dismay.
 After Rhonda is beaten up by her ex-boyfriend, Ray Conway, and Alan threatens him, Ray is discovered dead.
-A.J. finds Alan's cufflink at the scene and Alan confesses to the crime.
+A.J. finds Alan's cuff link at the scene and Alan confesses to the crime.
 A.J. frames Jagger Cates (Antonio Sabàto Jr.) for the murder to protect his father.
 In 1995, Alan and Monica adopt the orphaned Emily Bowen.
-In 1996, A.J. gets into a drunken car accident with Jason in the passenger seat and Jason suffers severe brain damage.
-Ned covers for A.J. and his guilt begins eating away at him.
-After waking up from a coma, Jason with no recollection of his past walks away from the family.
+In 1996, A.J. gets into a drunken car accident with Jason in the passenger seat, causing Jason to suffer severe brain damage.
+Ned covers for A.J., whose guilt begins eating away at him.
+Jason wakes up from a coma and, having no recollection of his past, walks away from his family.